 Work & Travel USA is an official cultural exchange program created and supervised by the U.S. Department of State.
-Each year, it provides students from around the world an opportunity to travel to the United States.
 The program enables the students to learn the American culture, gain experience, develop language skills, make new friends and international contacts.

 Work & Travel USA program is organized by selected J-1 sponsors, authorized by the U.S. government to issue the DS-2019 form which is the basis for applying for a J-1 visa.
 This visa allows the students to work legally in the U.S. during their summer vacation, for a maximum period of 4 months and travel around the U.S. for up to 30 days after their program ends, however not longer than until 1 October.
 Moreover, the sponsors provide the students with support during their stay and in emergencies, making sure the participants have the best experience.

-TBW is an official representative of CIEE – the renowned and the oldest J-1 sponsors (www.ciee.org).
+TBW is an official representative of CIEE – the renowned J-1 sponsors (www.ciee.org).

 a second job during their program.